mdb1/mdb1.github.io/_posts/2023-08-30-swift-typo-detector.markdown

 ![spelling]({{static.static_files}}/resources/xcode-setup/spelling.png)

-However, that feature is missing something critical in my opinion: the ability to list in one place, all the typos in the codebase (all the files).
+However, that feature is missing something critical in my opinion: the ability to list in one place, all the typos in the codebase.

 ## SwiftTypoDetector